 A press mailing list has also been set up at press@mailman.egi.eu to facilitate issuing press releases to media contacts.
 The media are able to contact the EGI.eu dissemination team directly through the press@egi.eu email address.

 A media invitation to the EGI Technical Forum in Amsterdam was issued in September 2010, leading to articles in the local Dutch press, HPCwire and SuperComputing Online.
 Articles featuring EGI are listed on the website and regularly updated.
+A media training session was also held at the EGI Technical Forum, featuring journalists from the Times Higher Educational Supplement and iSGTW.

+A ‘talking to the media’ training day was also held at EGI.eu on 2 December 2010 for senior members of the EGI-InSPIRE project team.
+The event covered practical advice on how to target the media with success stories, and techniques for radio and TV interviews.
+A summary of the course is available to project members on the wiki at https://wiki.egi.eu/wiki/TNA2.2_Dissemination.

 A summary of the media outreach for the EGI Technical Forum is included in section 5.2.